-As of April 1st 2019, the National Living Wage increased by 4.9% from £7.83 to £8.21 for those aged 25 and over.
+As of April 1st 2019, the National Minimum Wage increased by 4.9% from £7.83 to £8.21 for those aged 25 and over.
 This has directly impacted on the overall financial burden but also increased pressure to raise the salaries of their higher earners as well.

 For many small retailers, these changes come on top of the existing struggle to keep costs low enough to ensure survival.
 It’s for this reason that this month’s National Independent Retailer campaign is so crucial.